 This is my story of being an entrepreneur with cancer.

-If you picked up the June edition of Wired magazine you’ll have found an excellent article entitled “41 lessons from Uber’s success”.
-Commentators include Clayton Christensen and Richard Branson, but it’s the point made by Josh Elman from Greylock Partners that really hits home.
+The June 2015 edition of Wired magazine leads with “41 lessons from Uber’s success”.
+Leading industry commentators shared their opinions, but it was Josh Elman from Greylock Partners that hit it out the park.
 Reflecting on Uber, his advice is to: “Do one thing really well – then figure out what the second leap is”.
 You can say what you like about Travis Kalanick, but that’s some of the best startup advice you will ever hear.

-Josh notes that, historically, the most successful companies do this.
-He cites Facebook’s beginnings as a private social network at colleges, before the company realised that the news feed could help propel the site into a massive multi-billion-user, multi-billion-dollar company.
+The most successful companies did this.
+Elman cites Facebook’s beginnings as a private social network at colleges, before the company realized that the news feed could help propel the site into a massive multi-billion-user, multi-billion-dollar company.
 Uber, he says, was the same thing: Continue reading

 Sam Altman is the President of Y-Combinator, an American seed fund with investments in over 840 companies including Dropbox, Airbnb, Stripe, Reddit, Zenefits, Instacart and Weebly.
 Sam sent a Tweet out the other week expressing the view that consultants get paid the most money whilst delivering the least value.
 Sam is of course entitled to his perspective but I’m not comfortable with it.
 Continue reading

 An inspiring idea and early validation of your business model are just the start of the entrepreneurial journey.
 When it comes to scaling, there are a thousand and one things that you could do, but you must focus on the one hundred and one things that you can actually do with limited available cash, resources and time.
 In Tren Griffin’s blog A Dozen Things I’ve Learned from Steve Jobs about Business, he references one of my favourite quotes from the great man, and a second that I’ve not heard before.